topherCantrell/computerarcheology/content/CoCo/Pyramid/README.md

 untouched by the passage of time, impervious to the elements, still settled in quiet repose.
 There must be treasures.
 If even half of the stories about the Lost Pyramid are true, ...
-But why dwell on that now -- you are here, and adventure awaits just a step away."
+But why dwell on that now -- you are here, and adventure awaits just a step away."<br>

-> From the game manual introduction
+- From the game manual introduction

 >>> tourGuide {